-(polaritons further on) which are bosonic quasi-particles formed as a result of the strong coupling of exciton and photon in the semiconductor microcavity [15].
+Polaritonics is a great example of the collaborative synergy of photonics and solid-state physics.
+Combining insights from both fields it forms a separate research direction with remarkable findings and applications.
+Polaritonics studies excitonpolaritons (polaritons further on), which are bosonic quasi-particles formed as a result of the strong coupling of exciton and photon in the semiconductor microcavity [13].
 Being part-light, part-matter, they inherit the properties from both constituents.
 Namely, the small effective mass, short lifetime and high mobility from the photons, and interactions from excitons.
-Moreover, polaritons are composite bosons, so they can occupy the single energy-momentum state forming a condensate.
-Thanks to the low effective mass, polaritons feature much higher critical temperature for condensation than that of the atomic Bose-condensates and can condense even at room temperature [16].
+Moreover, polaritons are bosons, so they can occupy the single energy-momentum state, forming a condensate.
+Thanks to the low effective mass, polaritons feature a much higher critical temperature for condensation than that of the atomic Bose-condensates and can condense even at room temperature [14].
 The condensate is formed at the balance of the external laser or electric pump and polariton dissipation.
-The latter allows to non-invasively characterise the polariton state only by means of conventional optical devices.
+The latter allows non-invasively characterising the polariton state only through conventional optical devices.
 This makes polaritons a very practical system to investigate and visualise the many-body and quantum phenomena.
-In fact, since the first condensate observation in 2006 [17] numerous interesting effects have been reported [18, 19] including quantised vortices [20], superfluidity [21], solitons [22] and other.
+In fact, since the first condensate observation in 2006 [15] numerous interesting effects have been reported including quantised vortices [16], superfluidity [17], solitons [18] and other [19, 20].

-The intriguing direction for polariton research is an investigation of an extended arrays of condensates.
-Different lattice geometries were realised [23, 24, 20] for polaritons with optical imprinting or cavity etching techniques.
+The intriguing direction for polariton research is an investigation of extended arrays of condensates.
+Different lattice geometries were realised for polaritons with optical imprinting [21, 22, 23] or cavity etching techniques [24].
 The condensates in the lattice interact with each other and can synchronise, forming exotic energy states.
-The flexibility in creating potential makes them promising candidates for the analogue simulations [25, 26, 27].
-It suggests that by preparing the array of condensates in the required manner, it is possible to emulate the problem which can not be solved numerically by a conventional computer (like diagonalisation of the Hamiltonian of complex many-body systems or optimisation problems).
-Even though the early proposals for the simulator focused on the ballistically propagating condensates, the confined condensates could benefit the future device by prolonged condensate coherence time.
+The flexibility in shaping the energy landscapes for polaritons makes them promising candidates for the analogue simulations [23, 25, 26].
+It suggests that by preparing the array of condensates in the required manner, it is possible to emulate the problem which cannot be solved numerically by a conventional computer (like diagonalisation of the Hamiltonian of complex many-body systems or optimisation problems).
+While the early proposals for the simulator focused on the ballistically propagating condensates, the optically confined condensates could benefit the future device by prolonged condensate coherence time.

-The approach for optical confinement was introduced in 2014 [28].
-There, the annular laser pattern creates the ring-shaped repulsive potential for polaritons making them condense inside the trap [29].
-The decreased spatial overlap of the condensate and reservoir diminishes their interactions and leads to an increase in phase and spin coherence times.
-Similarly to the ballistic condensates [30], the confined ones can also synchronise [31] and form lattices of different geometries [23, 32].
-Moreover, confined condensate features well-defined pseudo-spin (or just spin) that can be another degree of freedom for the future simulator [33].
+The approach for optical confinement was introduced in 2014 [27].
+There, the annular laser pattern creates the ring-shaped repulsive potential for polaritons, making them condense inside the trap [28].
+The decreased spatial overlap of the condensate and incoherent exciton reservoir diminishes their interactions and leads to an increase in phase and spin coherence times.
+Similarly to the ballistic condensates [29], the confined ones can also synchronise [30] and form lattices of different geometries [21, 31].
+Moreover, confined condensate features well-defined pseudo-spin (or just spin) that can be another degree of freedom for the future simulator [32].
 It is worth mentioning that polariton spin itself has remarkable properties.
-The spin-anisotropic interactions and polariton non-linearity make the spin physics quite rich, and numerous intriguing properties have been reported [34, 35, 36] with the scarce investigation of optically confined condensates [37].
-Moreover, the variety of the observed phenomena makes polaritons prominent in another interdisciplinary application -spinoptronics [38].
+The spin-anisotropic interactions and polariton non-linearity make the spin physics quite rich, and numerous intriguing properties have been reported [33, 34, 35] with the scarce investigation of optically confined condensates [36].
+Moreover, the variety of the observed phenomena makes polaritons prominent in another interdisciplinary application - spinoptronics [37].
 Spinoptronics combines the best of photonics and spintronics in order to create efficient and effective devices with unique properties.
-Nevertheless, before we arrive to these promising applications, it is essential to study the behaviour of the spin at different excitation conditions and develop ways to control it.
+Nevertheless, before these promising applications are possible, it is essential to study the behaviour of the spin at different excitation conditions and develop ways to control it.